 Soccer is my passion, my driving force, my accomplishments, my failures, my quiet place, my arena, where I feel most at home, where I live!

 I am very lucky to be coming from a very close family.
 We always root for each other and have high expectations for one another.
 I started playing soccer when I was just 5 years old.
-Three years ago I tried out for Classic and continue to be successful in ECNL.
-I train on my own time weekly, whether it's foot skill videos, shooting on my goal, or working out.
+I workout everyday and train on my own time weekly in addition to club training.
 I know the only way to set myself apart is to do what others aren’t, on my own.

 I never want to make life harder on my parents, so I choose to be self-motivated.
 I was born a fast runner, so I train to be faster.
-I was born a good student, so I make straight A honor role in the gifted program.
-God gave me talents, so I want to use them.
+I was born with an inquiring mind, so I strive for straight A's and excel in National Honor Society.
+God gave me abilities, so I want to use them.
 I want to be successful, and I want to “make strong look invincible.”